forefrontjoel/te-frontend-moviedb/README.md

 - **🎓 Learn by Doing**: This project is designed for hands-on learning.
 Please avoid using AI agent mode or excessive AI assistance.
 Anyone can code with AI, everyone does not understand its output.
 - **📦 No Additional Packages**: Work with the existing dependencies only.
 Do not install new npm packages.
 Everything you need is already included in the project.
+- **😌 Keep it simple **: Don't care too much about making it perfect.
+Understand the basics and move on.

 ## 🚀 Getting Started